SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/workspaces/Edit.md

 ![img-box-shadow](/img/craft/workspace/definition.png)
 </figure>

-### Example
+<h3>Example</h3>

-1.1 Choose the parameters tab and insert the parameter name and value.
+1. Choose the parameters tab and insert the parameter name and value.

 ![img-box-shadow](/img/craft/workspace/parameter.png)

-1.2 Add the created parameter in the query.
+2. Add the created parameter in the query.

 ![img-box-shadow](/img/craft/workspace/usingParameter.png)

-## 2. Adding Translations
+## Translations

 In this section you will find how to translate the terms of your workspace that don't exist in the system by default.